MahediKamalFSM/F1.VISA.USA/README.md

 <a name="Tips-and-Lessons-Learned"></a>
 ## 💡 Tips and Lessons Learned
 - When applying to a university, create a separate folder with the university name and all documents and information related to it.
-- Don't type while filling out anything form.
-First, make a document with all your information, now copy information from that document when filling out any form.
+- Don't type while filling out any form.
+First, make a document with all your information, and then copy information from that document when filling out any form.
 This will reduce the probability of mistakes drastically.

 ---

 <a name="Acknowledgments"></a>
 ## 🙏 Acknowledgments
-Parents, Brother, Professors -- Thanks for your help and encouragement
+Thanks, everyone, for your help and encouragement

 ---